keithhb33/AI-Movie-Shorts/README.md

 <h3>Usage</h3>

 Place .MP4 files into the "movies" directory. <br />
-Ensure all filenames are the titles of their respective movies (Ex: "Pulp Fiction.mp4")
+Ensure all filenames are the titles of their respective movies (Ex: "American Psycho.mp4")